Binda Colebrook, LICSW (she,her)

 (She her hers pronouns)

-Working with women who have difficulty becoming pregnant has deepened my understanding of the emotional landscape of infertility.
+Working with people who have difficulty becoming pregnant has deepened my understanding of the emotional landscape of infertility.

 I obtained my masters from the Smith College School for Social Work.
 Since graduating, I have taken numerous courses in topics related to the pre, perinatal and postpartum phases of life.
-In addition, I am trained in sensory motor psychotherapy which considers the way that our body and our nervous system holds emotional memory, and in EMDR - which supports the processing of trauma and painful events that feel like they continue to intrude into daily life.
-I am also trained in parts work and am currently training in Internal Family Systems parts work.
+In addition, I am trained in Internal Family Systems (IFS).
+I am also trained in sensory motor psychotherapy (SP) which considers the way that our body and our nervous system holds emotional memory, and in EMDR - which supports the processing of trauma and painful events that feel like they continue to intrude into daily life.